nyu-pl-fa18/class11/README.md

 Calling a method `m` of an object `o` can be done using the syntax `o.m(a1, ..., an)` where `a1` and `an` are the actual arguments passed to the formal parameters of the method.
-Here is how this looks for our
+The expression `o` before the `.` in a method call is called the *receiver* of the method call.

-example:
+Here is how this looks for our example:

 ```scala
 scala> val p = new Point(1.0, 2.0)